Principal Component Analysis (PCA) & Autoencoders

 Recap & Introduction

-The methods covered so far - regression, classification, and SVMs - are all supervised: they learn from labeled examples.
-We now turn to unsupervised learning, where the goal is to discover structure in data without labels.
 The central technique is dimensionality reduction: finding low-dimensional representations that capture the essential variation in high-dimensional data.
-This section builds on the eigenvalue decomposition and SVD from Section I, and extends PCA to nonlinear settings using both kernels and neural networks.
+This page builds on the eigenvalue decomposition and SVD from our linear-algebra section, and extends PCA to nonlinear settings using both kernels and neural networks.

 Principal Component Analysis (PCA) is one of the most fundamental techniques in machine learning and statistics for dimensionality reduction.
 It provides a method to reduce the number of variables in high-dimensional datasets while retaining the most meaningful structure and variation present in the original data.

 By projecting the data onto the subspace spanned by the top \(k\) principal components (those associated with the largest eigenvalues), PCA identifies a lower-dimensional representation that retains as much variance as possible.
-This allows us to reduce dimensionality by discarding less informative directions (i.e., those with small variance), thereby simplifying the dataset while minimizing information loss.
+This allows us to reduce dimensionality by discarding less informative directions (that is, those with small variance), thereby simplifying the dataset while minimizing information loss.

 For example, if a dataset in \(\mathbb{R}^{10}\) has 3 principal components capturing 95% of the total variance, we can project the original data onto a 3D subspace.
 This projection preserves the dominant patterns and relationships in the data and filters out noise and redundancy.
 The transformed vectors in the low-dimensional space are known as latent representations.